jaakluo/statfin-pxweb-api/README.md

 ### Quickstart
 * Select a table [from one of the free-of-charge databases](https://www.stat.fi/tup/tilastotietokannat/index_en.html)
-* Using the pxweb-web-interface, select which variables/dimensions to include in the table and click __Show table__
+* Using the PXWeb web interface, select which variables/dimensions to include in the table and click __Show table__
 * Once the table is rendered, scroll down and click __API query for this table__ and send the JSON query to the URL in the body of a POST request from your application

 ## API